-I’m finding it a tad difficult to concentrate on this Monday morning for the usual reasons, and because of the Scottish journalist who interviewed a koala in full protective gear.
+I’m finding it a tad difficult to concentrate today for the usual reasons, and because of the Scottish journalist who interviewed a koala in full protective gear.

 I learned about drop bears in grade 6, right before camp, and I fully believed in them so I can totally empathise with Debi.
 Plus, she’s in an unfamiliar setting and whatnot.

 To protect her from the feral creature, Debi was geared up in full body armour complete with goggles and gloves and boots.
 Not to mention, someone had a dart gun handy… just in case.